LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries

 \textbf{LibDB}: LibDB \cite{LibDB} adds FCG information to perform simple filtering of function matching results.
 It detects if there are more than three matched functions on the FCG to determine reuse.
 Unlike LibDB, which performs a simple filter on isolated functions, LibAM connects the isolated functions into areas to compare the structural similarity of areas and solves the overlapping problem of LibDB with the Anchor Alignment algorithm.

 By comparing LibAM with these existing works, we were able to highlight the advantages and unique features of our approach.
+As for ModX \cite{ModX}, since it is not open source and it focuses on program modularity and reverse program semantic understanding, TPL detection is only one of its application tasks, we did not implement it.
 Through this evaluation, we demonstrated that LibAM outperforms other methods in various aspects, such as the ability to detect TPLs across different environments, offering a comprehensive analysis through the Area detection task, and addressing the overlapping issue using the Anchor Alignment algorithm.
 This comparison demonstrates the effectiveness and superiority of LibAM in TPL detection tasks.